 - Orientation tour of Siena, including Palazzo Pubblico, Cathedral & Museum

 - Afternoon at leisure

 Siena is the quintessential medieval city.
-We explore Lorenzetti’s fascinating paintings of Good and Bad Government in the Civic Museum, located in the Palazzo Pubblico, and Duccio’s masterpiece, the Maestà, in the Cathedral Museum.
+With a local art historian, we explore Lorenzetti’s fascinating paintings of Good and Bad Government in the Civic Museum, located in the Palazzo Pubblico, and Duccio’s masterpiece, the Maestà, in the Cathedral Museum.
 We examine Nicola and Giovanni Pisano’s great pulpit in Siena Cathedral.
 We also visit medieval quarters (contrade) dominated by palaces still occupied by the families who built them.
 The contrade compete in the famous palio horse race twice a year.
 Protected by the Virgin Mary, Siena is a city of Trinitarian symbolism.
 Built on three ridges, it has three major sectors (terzi) that each elected three members of the city council, and interpreted its very architectural fabric in such symbolic terms.
 The afternoon is at leisure to explore Siena’s many monuments and museums.
 (Overnight Siena) B

 Perugia - 1 night

 Day 17: Wednesday 17 May, Siena – Chianciano Terme – Castel del Piano Umbro – Perugia

 - Villa La Foce, Chianciano Terme (by special appointment)